-In my free time, I enjoy reading, hiking, camping, playing guitar, and travelling to places of historical interest.
+In my free time, I enjoy reading, hiking, camping, playing guitar, and traveling to places of historical interest.
 I also speak proficient Spanish and a bit of many other languages.

 I am licensed to practice law before the Executive Office for Immigration Review and all state courts in Colorado.

 “Paraschos and ors v YBM Magnex International, Inc and ors,” ILDC 2263 (US 2000), http://opil.ouplaw. com/view/10.1093/law:ildc/2263us00.case.1/law-ildc-2263us00?rskey=K6xBT9&result=1&prd=ORIL

 “Warfaa v Ali,” ILDC 2253 (US 2014), http://opil.ouplaw.com/view/10.1093/law:ildc/2253us14. case.1/law-ildc-2253us14?rskey=OZwIQL&result=2&prd=ORIL

 “Mohammadi and ors v Khamenei and ors,” ILDC 2261 (US 2013), http://opil.ouplaw.com/view/ 10.1093/law:ildc/2261us13.case.1/law-ildc-2261us13?rskey=K6xBT9&result=3&prd=ORIL